vbotka/rcb/docs/source/test.rst

 .. note::

-  In the role :l:`vbotka.rsnapshot`, the path to the configuration for testing is stored in the variable *rsnapshot_config_file_test*.
+  * In the role :l:`vbotka.rsnapshot`, the path to the configuration for testing is stored in the variable *rsnapshot_config_file_test*.
 Because this path may vary among the operating systems the defaults are stored in *vars/defaults*.

+  * The default value of *rsnapshot_snapshot_root_test* is */export/backup/snapshots-test*

 Create the directories for testing and the configuration file